John Flanagan (hammer thrower): Biography

-John Flanagan was born in the townland of Kilbreedy East, near Martinstown in County Limerick, Ireland.
+He became the British hammer throw champion after winning the AAA Championships title at the 1896 AAA Championships.

 He emigrated to the United States of America in 1896.
 At that time he already held the world record for the hammer throw.
 He competed for both the New York Athletic Club and the Irish American Athletic Club, and was part of a group of Irish-American athletes known as the Irish Whales.

-In 1900 Flanagan represented his new country at the Olympic Games.
+Flanagan returned to London (this time as an American) to win a second AAA Championships title at the 1900 AAA Championships.
+Shortly afterwards Flanagan represented his new country at the Olympic Games.
 Flanagan, the only non-college man to medal for the Americans, outdistanced American athlete Truxtun Hare by 4.75 meters in the hammer throw.
 Hare and Josiah McCracken, both college football players from University of Pennsylvania, took silver and bronze.
 Flanagan also competed in the discus throw, finishing seventh.

 Flanagan joined the New York City Police Department (NYPD) in 1903, and his first assignment was to the Bureau of Licenses, where he had a lot of time on his hands, which was mostly used to train at the Irish American Athletic Club in Queens.
 It was during that time that he became one of the masters of the three-turn technique.
 In the 1904 Olympic Games, sporting the Winged Fist of the Irish American Athletic Club, Flanagan set a new world record of 168 feet, 1 inch.
 He placed second to the Canadian, Étienne Desmarteau, in the 56-pound throw event.